Mjz86/C_colon/mcc.md

-based on the registers assigned latency and throughput and easy of access ( the availability of moving from one to the next ), we form a higherarchy of register, first on top  might be the ALU flags, then close second the general purpose registers, then after that the simd registers ( simd registers are less easy to move around and split up ), for example as long as all general purpose registers are not used for pointers , we dont put pointer in them, however if the register pressure got extreme ( all general purpose occupied), we may then fall back to XMM, after all XMM got full, we fall back to YMM then after all those got full we fall back to ZMM. and if at a point the compiler evaluation results that registers are slower than L1 cache ( the stack ) then it would release all the pressure and free up the register bank for the register assigner . this is all theoretical, but it would be used if and only if it made the program perform better, if not we can always use the stack.
+based on the registers assigned latency and throughput and easy of access ( the availability of moving from one to the next ), we form a higherarchy of register, first on top  might be the ALU flags, then close second the general purpose registers, then after that the simd registers ( simd registers are less easy to move around and split up ), for example as long as all general purpose registers are not used for pointers , we do not put pointer in them, however if the register pressure got extreme ( all general purpose occupied), we may then fall back to XMM, after all XMM got full, we fall back to YMM then after all those got full we fall back to ZMM. and if at a point the compiler evaluation results that registers are slower than L1 cache ( the stack ) then it would release all the pressure and free up the register bank for the register assigner . this is all theoretical, but it would be used if and only if it made the program perform better, if not we can always use the stack.